kcc-nma-art258/assignments/week-5/README.md

 That fancy selector up there is known as an [_attribute selector_](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors), and it essentially lets us style elements in CSS using more sophisticated targeting.
 Here we are saying _"style any element with a class name that **starts with** `col-`"_.
 That naming structure will make sense here shortly.

+We also want to give our columns a `min-height: 1px` so they don't overlap if there is no content.

 ##### Column widths

 Column widths can be calculated using some basic math.
 Since our `.container` has a `width: 100%`, then our column classes are just **100 divided by the number of columns**.
 We're going to start with a 12 column grid and use Sass to generate our grid columns widths automatically.